Rani Padmini: Malik Muhammad Jayasi's Padmavat (1540 CE)

 The parrot greatly praised Padmavati's beauty in front of Ratan Sen, who became determined to marry Padmavati.
-He leaves his kingdom as a Nath yogi.
+He left his kingdom as a Nath yogi.
 Guided by the parrot and accompanied by his 16,000 followers, Ratan Sen reached Singhal after crossing the seven seas.
 There, he commenced austerities in a temple to seek Padmavati.
 Meanwhile, Padmavati came to the temple, informed by the parrot, but quickly returned to her palace without meeting Ratan Sen. Once she reached the palace, she started longing for Ratan Sen.

 Meanwhile, Ratan Sen realized that he had missed a chance to meet Padmavati.
 In desolation, he decided to immolate himself, but was interrupted by the deities Shiva and Parvati.
 On Shiva's advice, Ratan Sen and his followers attacked the royal fortress of Singhal kingdom.
 They were defeated and imprisoned, while still dressed as ascetics.
 Just as Ratan Sen was about to be executed, his royal bard revealed to the captors that he was the king of Chittor.
 Gandharv Sen then married Padmavati to Ratan Sen, and also arranged 16,000 padmini women of Singhal for the 16,000 men accompanying Ratan Sen.